dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 There are limitations on refining a newtype, namely that the base type cannot be changed.
 You can change an opaque type into a newtype, however.
+When refining a newtype by adding a body, the ... stands in place of both the '=' and the base type.

 ## **Error: formal cannot be declared 'ghost' in this context** {#p_output_of_function_not_ghost}